xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 ### 4.3 Selective cross-domain expansion

-The atlas now supports the first formal bridge outward, but not universal closure claims.
+The Atlas now supports the first formal bridge outward, but not universal closure claims.

 ### 4.4 Ongoing subtree thickening